romamik/blog.romamik.com/src/content/blog/2025-09-25-typed-eval-picks.md

 }
 ```

-You may notice that our expressions are not really useful: they always return some constant value.
-It will make sense to allow these expressions to access some context:
+Now `Compiler` can handle addition and casting in a flexible way:

+- `add` holds the registered addition functions per type.
+- `cast` holds the registered type conversions.
+- `make_same_type` tries to cast one argument to the type of the other.
+- `compile_add` uses these mechanisms instead of manually matching each combination.

+## Adding context

+So far, our expressions always return constant values.
+That’s useful for examples, but not very interesting in practice.
+We often want expressions that can depend on some external state - let's call it a context - so they can produce different
+results depending on the situation.

+We can achieve this by allowing our compiled functions to take a context as an argument:

 ```rs
 type TypedCompiledFunction<Ctx, T> = Box<dyn Fn(&Ctx) -> T>;
 ```

+Once we have this, the compiler can generate functions that access the context.
+To keep things flexible, we don’t need to know the type of each field in advance.
+Instead of returning the value of a field directly, we can return a _getter function_ that, given the context, produces the field value:

-How can we use it in the compiler?
-We can define a trait that allows us to access fields of context.
-But not like this:
+How can we use context in the compiler?
+One idea is to define a trait that allows us to access fields of the context.
+But we can’t quite do it like this:

 ```rs
 trait EvalContext {